 Tretazicar is a product that belongs to a family of products used in the treatment of cancer because of its capacity to kill cells.
 Tetrazicar is active only after it is transformed inside cells.
 This is done by an enzyme that is not found in human cells, therefore the damaging activity of tretazicar cannot be seen in humans.
 However, the enzyme that activates tretazicar is present in leishmania cells where the product can be transformed and be active.
 Tretazicar kills infected cells by binding to the genetic material (DNA) of the cells and creating bonds that disrupt the genetic material and its function, finally resulting in the death of the infected cell.

-At the time of submission of the application for orphan designation, clinical trials in patients with visceral leishmaniasis were initiated.
+At the time of submission of the application for orphan designation, clinical trials in patients with visceral leishmaniasis had been initiated.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 10 January 2008 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 10 January 2008 recommending the granting of this designation.

 - Opinions on orphan medicinal products designations are based on the following cumulative criteria: